Babyrib/alx-system_engineering-devops/0x01-shell_permissions/README.md

 7.adds execution permission to the owner,the group owner and the other users to the file hello 8.sets the permission to the file hello
 9.set the mode of the file hello
+10.Sets the mode of the file hello the same as olleh's mode